 Reservations and Fees

 Reservations for waterfowl hunting at Barrett Reservoir are sold in advance via a lottery draw method in October.
-Additional information and details about the lottery draw is posted online each September.
+Additional information and details about the lottery draw are posted online each September.
 Lottery draw is in-person only.
 Reservations are issued only to persons 16 years of age or older, and in possession of a current state of California Hunting License.
-Thereafter, in-person reservations may be made at the City of San Diego's Water Operations office, San Vicente Substation, 12375 Moreno Ave., Lakeside, CA 92040-1135.
-In-person sales after the lottery are by appointment only, please call 619-668-2050 at least 24 hours beforehand.
+Thereafter, reservations may be made by calling the City of San Diego's Reservoirs and Recreation Program office at 619-668-2050 at least 24 hours beforehand.

 Lottery method is by numbered poker chips.
 Numbered poker chips are placed in a large container and everyone present draws one chip.
 Once everyone has a chip, hunters line up by the order of the number on their chip.
 Everyone going through the first time is limited in the number of dates they can select; this limit varies by season and the number of blinds available.
 Once everyone has gone through once, everyone is permitted to go through a second time (same order) and purchase as many dates as they wish.

-The fee for each reservation is $40 and covers the cost of the hunting area and rental rowboat.
+The fee for each reservation is $70 and covers the cost of the hunting area rental rowboat and up to 2 hunters.
 Hunters are encouraged to bring outboard motors up to 20 horsepower.
-Rental motors are also available for $29.50 on the day of the hunt.
-Hunting trespass permits are $20 each for adults and $10 each for children 8 to 15 years of age, however, if reservations are made at least one day in advance the $40 reservation fee will also cover the hunting trespass fees listed above.
+Rental motors are also available for $45 on the day of the hunt.
+Hunting trespass permits are $30 each for adults and $15 each for children 8 to 15 years of age.
 Hunters must obtain a state license before they'll be allowed to hunt on City property.

 All additional information will be available only on the day of the lottery such as maps, reservation forms and time sheets.
 Staff will be available 30 minutes prior to the draw to answer questions.